ryancatalani/cachebot/README.md

 If everything's working, you can deploy this to Heroku and update the callback URL.

+If you want to use Google Analytics, set the `GA_TRACKING` environment variable to your Google Analytics tracking ID.

 ## License: MIT

 Copyright 2017 Ryan Catalani